JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 unique(y_train)
 ```

-Then we use the `findall` function to find the indices the the first 15 images of the digit zero.
+Then we use the `findall` function to find the indices of the first 15 images of the digit zero.

 ```@example nn
 inds = findall(y_train .== 0)[1:15]